DaXcess/LCVR/Docs/Thunderstore/README.md

 LCVR features a bunch of new interactions that VR players can use to interact with the world around them, without having to use a boring invisible laser and a simple controller binding.

-> All of the following interactions can be disabled individually inside the config
+> All the following interactions can be disabled individually inside the config

 - **Ship Lever**